DaeganBrown/cowquote/README.md

 ## Current Things being worked on

-- [ ] Licensing
+- [x] Licensing
-- [ ] Fixing string formatting to prevent irregular display
+- [x] Fixing string formatting to prevent irregular display
+- [ ] More quotes, always
 - [ ] Potential config to change cow into other avatars

 ## License

 This is intended as an open source project.
-I have yet to add the license, or if I have added the license, I forgot to change these lines.
-Either way, please raise on issue on the repo to let me know.
-Much appreciated!
+It has the MIT license, so you can use it as you want, with attribution.